Timeless “The War to End All Wars” Spoilers Ahead

 Most Noteworthy Performance: (Here’s your obligatory reminder that this entire cast is unbelievably gifted and we are a blessed bunch to watch them bring these characters to life.)
 But in this week’s episode, Abigail Spencer took the crown from the moment we were reunited with her.
-Spencer made sure that Lucy’s pain was palpable — incredibly raw and evocative.
-And we felt them all — from the moment she was shown working on her hair, her physicality said it all.
-The Lucy we knew in the “The Red Scare” was a completely different woman — today, the Lucy that stood before us in “The War to End All Wars” has been heartbroken, she’s desperate and wounded in a way no one deserves to be, and she’s on the type of quest she doesn’t believe in.
+Spencer made sure that Lucy’s pain was palpable—incredibly raw and evocative.
+And we felt them all—from the moment she was shown working on her hair, her physicality said everything.
+The Lucy we knew in the “The Red Scare” was a completely different woman—today, the Lucy that stood before us in “The War to End All Wars” has been heartbroken, she’s desperate and wounded in a way no one deserves to be, and she’s on the type of quest she doesn’t believe in.
 Based off of the belief that she’s lost everyone she cares for, she’s now on a suicide mission forced to make choices that’ll break her even further.

 Most Exquisite Scene: (I can’t believe I have to force myself to choose only one scene when Timeless is 45 minutes worth of exquisite scenes.)